Homepage Pet Health Wildfire Smoke Season: Protecting Your Pet's Respiratory Health in Central Oregon

 When it’s wildfire season in Central Oregon, the way you prepare and respond to it can protect your pet’s long-term respiratory health.
 Staying indoors during periods of heavy smoke, watching for warning signs, and checking in with your veterinarian when something seems off give your dog or cat the best chance of getting through the season comfortably and without lasting damage.

-At Pawtown Veterinary Care, Dr. Miller and Dr. Stayer bring genuine care and veterinary expertise to every appointment.
+At Pawtown Veterinary Care, Dr. Miller and Dr. Stayer bring genuine care and hands-on veterinary experience to every appointment.
 As a locally owned practice with deep roots in the Bend community, we take a quality-over-quantity approach that means your pet receives focused, personal attention every time you walk through the door.
-Whether you need a wellness check, a follow-up on a respiratory concern, or simply some guidance on navigating smoke season, the Pawtown team is ready to help.
+Whether you need a wellness check, a follow-up on a respiratory concern, or simply some guidance on getting through smoke season, the Pawtown team is ready to help.
 Contact us today to schedule an appointment.